IPod

-Like other digital music players, some versions of the iPod can serve as external data storage devices.
+Some versions of the iPod can serve as external data storage devices, like other digital music players.
 Prior to macOS 10.15, Apple's iTunes software (and other alternative software) could be used to transfer music, photos, videos, games, contact information, e-mail settings, Web bookmarks, and calendars to the devices supporting these features from computers using certain versions of Apple macOS and Microsoft Windows operating systems.

 Before the release of iOS 5, the iPod branding was used for the media player included with the iPhone and iPad, which was separated into apps named "Music" and "Videos" on the iPod Touch.
 As of iOS 5, separate Music and Videos apps are standardized across all iOS-powered products.
 While the iPhone and iPad have essentially the same media player capabilities as the iPod line, they are generally treated as separate products.
 During the middle of 2010, iPhone sales overtook those of the iPod.